-• Employee has waived their right to attend a dismissal hearing and you

-Removal of one or more defined posts from the structure without any new posts being introduced have powers of dismissal delegated to you - use model letter N in the toolkit.

-- Employee has waived their right to attend a dismissal hearing and you do not have powers of dismissal delegated to you - use model letter P in the toolkit. - Employee has not waived their right to attend a dismissal hearing use model letter Q in the toolkit.
+- Employee has waived their right to attend a dismissal hearing and you have powers of dismissal delegated to you - use model letter N in the toolkit. - Employee has waived their right to attend a dismissal hearing and you do not have powers of dismissal delegated to you - use model letter P in the toolkit. - Employee has not waived their right to attend a dismissal hearing use model letter Q in the toolkit.